AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/gamification.md

 1. When learners complete eight courses, they get 300 points.
 1. When learners complete ten courses, they get 500 points.

-**Note**
+>[!NOTE]
+>
-Administrator can modify the time period and the number of courses required to complete to earn corresponding points.
+>Administrator can modify the time period and the number of courses required to complete to earn corresponding points.

 Within a task, points are not accorded to learners cumulatively.
 For example, say that a learner completes couple of courses and get 20 points.
 When learners complete four courses, they get 100 points but the existing 20 points are not considered.